For The Solo Player

 Pyramid Solitaire is one of the more classic single card games out there.
 The rules are really simple, demolish the pyramid by making pairs of cards that sums add up to 13.
 You win when the pyramid is completely disassembled.
 This is one of the simpler card games for 1 player, but it’s still a tone of fun.

 Elevens is one of my favorite card games to play alone.
 It’s one of many one-person card games with one deck but it’s got such a different concept to it.
-To keep it simple, you deal yourself 9 cards in 3 rows.
+To keep it simple, the cards are dealt, 9 cards in 3 rows.
 Pretty similar to some other single person card games, but then you start making matches that add up to 11.
 You may only use the cards in your 3×3 grid and can replenish from the rest of the deck once matches are removed.
 Sounds easy but it’s one of the more deceptively tricky 1-person card games out there.

 While it does share some similarities to another Single-player card game called Bowling Solitaire, the layout is different, and the sum is different as well for this game.
 Elevens is won once all the cards have been pair and discarded, including those from the discard pile as well.
 If at any point you can no longer make a legal pair, you have lost the game.
 There are also some special rules and circumstances pertaining to some cards and parings that you can check out on the full Elevens game instruction page.